 The deepest metro station in the world

-I’m a huge fan of metro systems just about everywhere and while the one in Kiev doesn’t really make my heart beat faster (unlike metro in Kharkiv, Moscow or, recently, in Baku and Tashkent) there are few station that I certainly appreciate, like Zoloti Vorota.
+I’m a huge fan of metro systems just about everywhere and while the one in Kiev doesn’t really make my heart beat faster (unlike metro in Kharkiv, Moscow or, recently, in Baku and Tashkent) there are few stations that I certainly appreciate, like Zoloti Vorota.

 But the most famous one is, with no doubts, Arsenalna station.
 With the location 105 meters underground it holds the title of the deepest metro station in the world.
 Once I checked how much time it takes from the moment you leave the train till the moment you make it outside – it was a bit over 6 minutes, and escalators in Kiev’s metro are crazy fast, so fast you need to jump on them when you’re still not used.